frankjungdss/repdata-project2/README.md

 In this report we explore the NOAA Storm Database for the effects that severe storm weather has had to both people and property.
 The data comes from the United States [National Weather Service](http://www.weather.gov/) and covers the period from 1950 to 2011.
-The data includes [many](#events) types of weather events.
-However, we selected only events after 1996 as that was when the largest range of weather events were first being measured.
-From this data we found that the greatest number of casualties (as measured by injury or fatality) occurred during [tornados](#what-events-had-the-most-casualties).
+However, we selected only events between 1996 and 2011 as that was when a [larger range of weather events](#events) were first being measured.
+We found that the greatest number of casualties (as measured by injury or fatality) occurred during [tornados](#what-events-had-the-most-casualties).
 We also found that the greatest economic cost occurred as a consequence of [floods](#what-events-had-the-greatest-economic-cost).